bcit-ci/CodeIgniter/user_guide_src/source/general/models.rst

 ===============

-Your models will typically be loaded and called from within your :doc:`controller <controllers>` methods.
+Your models will typically be loaded and called from within your :doc:`controller </general/controllers>` methods.
 To load a model you will use the following method::

 	$this->load->model('model_name');